Nischit290402/Face_Recog/README.md

 We will definitely try our very best to implement our mentor's approach after the mid-evaluation.

-I will attach a video of the working face recognition, however due to lack of actual webcam there is delay in transmission as I use my phone as a replacement for the webcam.
+In the video(Test_video) of the working face recognition, due to lack of actual webcam there is delay in transmission as I use my phone as a replacement for the webcam.

-Due to personal reasons(Travelling) RamaKrishna wasn't acvtively participating.
+Due to personal reasons(Travelling) RamaKrishna wasn't actively participating.
 Thank You.